DelphinusLab/zkWasm-service-cli/README.md

 - `-n, --name <name>`: The name of the image (legacy and not using).
 - `-d, --description <description>`: The description of the image.
 If not specified, the name will be used.
 - `-c, --circuit_size <circuit_size>`: The circuit size of the image.
 If not specified, the default size is 18.
+- `--creator_paid_proof <true|false>`: Whether the proving fee is charged to the image creator or not.
+If not specified, the default is false.

 ## Command: addprovingtask